HolmesLab/holmeslab/docs/Projects/PCX/pcx-irb.md

 **Structure Visual**
 ![Screenshot 2025-04-18 at 5.38.56 PM.png](Full PCX SOP 1bacf00eb936805babafe10e6aceeaf2/Screenshot_2025-04-18_at_5.38.56_PM.png)

+> Rutgers Protocol, SmartIRB Number Note: MGB IRB team has told us "we don’t utilize the SMART IRB Reliance portal so there isn’t a cede determination letter".
+This means we don't have a 'SmartIRB Number'.
+So in the Rutgers IRB, we say "No" to the SmartIRB question, so that we don't have to provide a number, but we are using SmartIRB.
+We just upload the SmartIRB reliance to the forms on question 1.5.4 where it says "Upload SMART IRB Acknowledgement, or If sIRB the IRB authorization Agreement"

 ## How to Create a Modification
 1. Create folder in [MGB IRB](https://rutgers.box.com/s/libf346niv6tt8fqinypz1csmpkk0oxo) or [Rutgers IRB](https://rutgers.box.com/s/2fmmfxno0s2jz7fu25ixjdpd9rj8jt66) folders, named by the amendment number (eg `AME68` for MGB or `MS3` for Rutgers).
     a. if it's an MGB local site amendment for Rutgers, add "`_Rutgers`" to the end, (eg `AME69_Rutgers`)